dk14/wolfram-mega/docs/dsl.md

 > We really discourage large contracts on Discreet, but they are quite possible nevertheless.

 ### 🚫 Perfect Hedge anti-pattern
+> note: while there is a trivial algorithm to convert inoptimal contract to the optimal one, it cannot be applied in practice.
+It would not express what YOU meant, your thoughts, yourself, your personality.

 Benefiting regardless of outcome is a result of overcollaterization.
 If Alice wins either 40 or 50 - there is no point betting more than 10.
 Otherwise she would lock 40 sats for no reason 🤷.
 ```ts
 if (dsl.outcome("really?", ["YES"], ["NO"])) {